-An excessive number of questions can make users close your form before filling it.
-You should have a good understanding of the purpose of the form and know the optimum number of questions.
+An excessive number of questions can make shoppers close the form before filling it.
+You should have a good understanding of the form’s purpose and know the optimum number of questions.
 A conspicuous example is a startup selling used cars.
-Despite quite good technical solutions, users still didn’t register and didn’t purchase on the website because of its poor UX design.
-The thing is that for registration they needed to fill out a terribly long form with several pages.
-The users reacted predictably and went to competitors.
+Despite good technical solutions, buyers still didn’t register and purchase on the website because of its poor UX design.
+The thing is that for registration, they needed to fill out a terribly long form with several pages.
+The buyers reacted predictably and went to competitors.

-In addition, an incorrectly configured validation can make them leave the form midway.
-Validation (in terms of the UX design of web forms) is the process during which the accuracy of the corresponding fields is checked.
+Validation (in terms of the UX design of web forms) is when the accuracy of the corresponding fields is checked.
 A too complex or strange validation is the most common UX mistake.
-For example, if you keep a small forum about microelectronics, it’s quite strange to ask users for a complex password with 12 symbols and different registers.
-There is a chance that users just want to comment on something or get a reply.
+For example, if you keep a small forum about microelectronics, it’s quite strange to ask consumers for a complex password with 12 symbols and different registers.
+There is a chance that consumers want to comment on something or get a reply.
 They won’t make up a password to fit some special requirements.
-It also worth noting that such UI/UX approach may be justified for solutions related to medicine or finances.
+It is also worth noting that such a UI/UX approach may be justified for solutions related to medicine or finances.

 A poorly thought-out registration/authorization and sign out procedure is another popular UX design mistake.
 The most common issues: the absence of social media sign in, too much data for registration, and complex sign out from a personal dashboard.

 It might seem that in 2018 nobody would be surprised by the fact that a mobile or responsive version of a website is a must.
-However, based on our experience and available data, we can state that a part of website owners still haven’t taken care of their mobile users.
-Remember that not only the UI design should be adapted for mobile devices but also the UX.
+However, based on our experience and available data, we can state that some website owners still haven’t taken care of their mobile users.
+Therefore, remember that the UI design should be adapted for mobile devices and the UX.
 The thing is that the behavioral patterns of users on mobile devices will significantly differ.
-That’s why you have to think about how to ensure the best impression from using your resource on mobiles.
+That’s why you have to think about ensuring the best impression from using your resource on mobiles.

 The three-click rule is a fairly popular belief that every user must make no more than three clicks to get to any page of a website.
 We want to clarify right away that this rule can be sacrificed on some portals or special resources.
 Though in other cases, the offense of this approach is a UX design mistake.

 Intuitive design.
-It means the simplicity, ease-of-use, and clearness of a web resource for the majority of its users.
-An attempt to create a cool design very often turns into the search of a happy medium between something simple/understandable and sophisticated/creative.
+It means the simplicity, ease of use, and clearness of a web resource for most users.
+An attempt to create a cool design often turns into searching for a happy medium between something simple/understandable and sophisticated/creative.
 The ability to create perfectly intuitive and, at the same time, stylish design is a real benchmark of the professionalism of a designer.

 There is a saying that “A user interface is like a joke.
 If you have to explain it, it’s not that good.”
 That’s absolutely true.
-From the UX perspective, creating a website that potential users cannot even understand is a huge mistake.
-You need to take good account of your target audience.
+From the UX perspective, creating a website that potential clients cannot understand is a huge mistake.
+You need to take a good account of your target audience.

-Wrong color contrast, generally unsuitable colors, and disregard for the peculiarities of a target audience are the most common mistakes.
+Wrong color contrast, generally unsuitable colors and disregard for the peculiarities of a target audience is the most common mistakes.
 Always match colors that complement each other and don’t create eye discomfort.
-You should also understand that depending on the theme of a website, a certain palette can be more appropriate from the UI perspective.
+Depending on a website’s theme, you should also understand that a certain palette can be more appropriate from the UI perspective.
 For example, the websites of financial and insurance institutions are often made in shades of blue.

 Despite being a purely technical factor, this position on our list has a big and direct impact on UI/UX.
 The first technical issue worth mentioning is website load speed.
 According to the research, the standard average load speed is 2 seconds.
-The longer it takes to load your website, the higher chances that your customer will leave to a competitor.
+The longer it takes to load the website, the higher chances that a customer will leave to a competitor.

-Reading this article, you got acquainted with the most common UX mistakes and learned some tips on how to eliminate them.
+Reading this article, you got acquainted with the most common UX mistakes and learned some tips on eliminating them.
 User experience needs constant attention and continuous improvement.
-Always take into account the interests of your target audience and design your website to make it as convenient for users as possible.
+Always take into account the interests of your target audience and design the website to make it as convenient for consumers as possible.